w-winter/eurorack/stages/README.md

 This is an unofficial firmware for Mutable Instruments Stages.
 It was originally created by joeSeggiola and started as a modification to let you enter and exit the "Ouroboros" mode (the **harmonic oscillator** easter egg) at runtime, while the module is powered on.
 Then, it evolved adding the ability to sequence harmonic ratios, enable slower free-running LFOs and providing a completely alternative mode that transforms the module into **six identical DAHDSR envelope generators**.

-This fork further adds:
+This fork adds the following to segment generator mode:

-- Control over each segment's polarity, allowing for, for instance, bipolar LFOs; hold button and wiggle knob to toggle
+- Control over each segment's polarity, allowing for, for instance, bipolar LFOs; hold button and wiggle pot to toggle
 - Control over each LFO segments frequency range; hold button and move slider to top, middle, or bottom to select range
-- Control over ramp segments' re-trigger behavior; hold button and wiggle knob to toggle
+- Control over ramp segments' re-trigger behavior; hold button and wiggle pot to toggle
 - Arbitrarily slow clocked LFOs and improved audio-rate clocked LFOs
+- Hold and step segment quantization; hold button and move slider to select scale; slider transposes within key, allowing selection of mode
+- Start and end value tracking for ramp segments, which can be used as a kind of VCA or crossfader

 See segment generator mode's [usage instructions](#segment-generator) for details.
 None of these features interfere with the normal workflow of Stages.